 Visit Vancouver Island’s waterfalls

 The Island is fairly mountainous, and mountains mean lots of waterfalls.
-My favourites include the 25m high thundering Elk Falls (near Campbell River), the smaller but impressive Little Qualicum Falls located in a gorge (near Port Alberni), and both Stotan and Nymph Falls on the Puntledge River near Courtenay.
+My favourites include the 25m high thundering Elk Falls (above, near Campbell River), the smaller but impressive Little Qualicum Falls located in a gorge (near Port Alberni), and both Stotan and Nymph Falls on the Puntledge River near Courtenay.
 The latter produce pools that quickly heat up in the summer, perfect for swimming or bathing.
 In the autumn, it is possible to watch hundreds of salmon fight their way upstream; Stotan and Nymph Falls both have ‘steps’ blasted into the rock to make this easier for the fish.